-Discussion questions: What visions of democracy are promoted, implicitly or explicitly, in the first three documents (Federalist Papers, Sharon Statement, and the Port Huron Statement)?
-Do today's politicians and candidates align themselves with one vision of democracy more than another?
-In comparing contemporary and original statements, what are the different visions of democracy being promoted?
+Discussion questions: in comparing contemporary and original statements, what are the different visions of democracy being promoted?
 To what extent do they depend on the veracity of the truth claims being made?
+Connections, cross-over, or new beasts from articles of the 28th.